bjornmeansbear/sustainabilitistSlides/README.md

 - We say "designers should code!" but what about "engineers should design!"
 (Why don't we ever flip it???)
 - Victor Papanek / Design for the Real World: "Design can and must become a way in which young people can participate in changing society.
 - The Environmental crisis is a design crisis / Sim Van De Ryn
+- “If you want to teach people a new way of thinking, don't bother trying to teach them.
+Instead, give them a tool, the use of which will lead to new ways of thinking.” / R. Buckminster Fuller
+- Philosophy, environmental doom, and graphic design